wscv-indaba/wscv-indaba.github.io/index.md

 <div style="text-align: justify">
-To foster interactions, we welcome submissions of any work related to computer vision (not limited to weakly supervised), for presentation at the poster session.
+To foster interactions, attendees of the 2022 Deep Learning Indaba are invited to submit of any work related to computer vision (not limited to weakly supervised), for presentation at the poster session.
 Original articles as well as previously published ones can be submitted.<br>
 <br>
 <b>Deadline is July 10th (11:59pm AOE).
 Submission details will be added here.</b><br>